 THE JET AWARD PURPOSE

-THE JOHNNY RODGERS CAREER & TECHNICAL INSTITUTE EDUCATION SCHOLARSHIP
+THE JOHNNY RODGERS CAREER & TECHNICAL EDUCATION SCHOLARSHIP

-The Johnny Rodgers Career and Technical Education Scholarship at Metropolitan Community College will assist low- income and first generation students entering the trades programs.
+Johnny Rodgers Career and Technical Education Scholarships at Metropolitan Community College Foundation assist low- income and first generation students entering the career and technical trades programs at Metropolitan Community College.

-Metropolitan Community College’s Applied Technology program offers a wide range of career options within the skilled trades to prepare students for entry-level employment and advancement opportunities as technical professionals in a wide variety of industries.
+Metropolitan Community College academic programs offer a wide range of career options within the skilled trades to prepare students for entry-level employment and advancement opportunities as technical professionals in a wide variety of industries.
 Training options range from a single course to a two-year associate degree, as well as apprenticeship training programs.

 Metropolitan Community College, accredited by the Higher Learning Commission of the North Central Association, is a comprehensive, public community college that offers affordable and quality education to all residents of Dodge, Douglas, Sarpy and Washington counties.
 Founded in 1974, Metropolitan Community College has the largest enrollment out of six community colleges in Nebraska and is the second largest post secondary institution in the state.
 Metropolitan Community College serves more than 50,000 students annually.